poldham/kenlitr/README.md

 b) There were reports on early versions of MAG based on small samples of data (one institution) that not all authors names were reflected in a record.
 The extent to which this reflects a wider issue or remains an issue in recent updates is unclear.
 This would require a larger scale validation effort to assess.

 c) Counts may vary depending on the data source.
 This is likely to reflect the use of different editions.

+### Contributing

+Contributions to Kenlit are welcome.
+Kenlit is released with a [Contributor Code of Conduct](https://github.com/poldham/kenlitr/blob/master/CODE_OF_CONDUCT.md) and when contributing you agree to be bound by its terms.